 - Chili garlic paste: Yamibuy sells a few options.

-- Dashi: For ingredients to make dashi (kombu, bonito flakes, and dried shiitake) as well as instant dashi, try H Mart, Nihon Ichiban, or Rakuten.
+- Dashi: For ingredients to make dashi (kombu, bonito flakes, and dried shiitake) as well as instant dashi, try H Mart, or Nihon Ichiban.
 The Japanese Pantry, Kayanoya, and Milk Street are also good for artisanal or small batch versions of these essentials.